Succery-dev/Onboarding/README.md

 2. Use clear and concise messages: Keep your messages brief and to the point.
 Avoid long paragraphs and use bullet points or numbered lists when necessary.

 3. Utilize threads: Use threads for in-depth discussions or to respond to specific messages.
-This keeps the main channel clutter-free and allows for focused conversations.
+This keeps the main channel clutter-free and allows focused conversations.

 4. Mention individuals when necessary: Use @mentions to get someone's attention or involve them in a conversation.
 However, be mindful of not overusing mentions to prevent unnecessary distractions.